publicdocs/uscode/assets/md/titles/usc15/us/usc/t15/ch14A/m__us_usc_t15_s650.md

             (D) __Authority upon dismissal or other disposition__

-                A finding of not guilty or other disposition of charges described in subparagraph (A) shall not preclude the Administrator from instituting proceedings under subsection (e) or (f) of this section.
+                A finding of not guilty or other disposition of charges described in subparagraph (A) shall not preclude the Administrator from instituting proceedings under subsection (e) or (f).

         (5) __Notification to small business lending company or a non-Federally regulated lender__